 It was probably one of the darkest days in the history of Jammu and Kashmir (J&K) but still it eluded major media coverage.
 The visuals seemed as if the whole act was a product of some dystopian future.

 People were seen chasing the bear after it had entered a human-dominated space.
 When the helpless bear climbed and sat atop a tree to save itself, an acrimonious mob started pelting stones and sticks at the animal in an attempt to drive it away.
 When that did not work, they resorted to burning the helpless bear alive by using a long wooden stick as a torch.

 The history of human-bear conflict in J&K is not a very pleasant one and is mired in tragic incidents.
 And one specific animal which bears the brunt of it all is the Asiatic Black Bear (J&K is also home to the Himalayan Brown Bear), which is widely distributed in the Kashmir Valley.
-It has been reported that 25% of forest divisions in J&K reported human-bear conflict and this resulted in a lot of human deaths and injuries over the years.
+It has been reported that 25% of forest divisions in J&K reported human-bear conflict which resulted in a lot of human deaths and injuries over the years.
 The gravity of these conflict situations directed the anger of the people towards the bears and due to the increase in such incidents in the region, people’s tolerance towards wildlife, especially bears, had run very thin.

-Wildlife everywhere has a great role in maintaining a healthy and balanced ecosystem and Jammu and Kashmir’s biodiversity and rich gene pool resources are a priceless treasure that needs to be conserved and passed on to the coming generations.
+To address the problems of wildlife conflict in urban spaces and rescue animals in distress, Wildlife SOS launched a 24×7 emergency rescue helpline in J&K earlier this year.
+Wildlife everywhere has a great role in maintaining a healthy and balanced ecosystem.
+In this context, Jammu and Kashmir’s biodiversity and rich natural resources are a priceless treasure that needs to be conserved and passed on to the coming generations.